 Javakheti National Park

-Javakheti National Park was established in 2011.
-Javakheti is located in the Southern Georgia along the border with Armenia and Turkey.
-The park occupies 16 209 hectares, which include unique volcanic mountains, grassland steppe, sub alpine meadows and lakes on the Javakheti Plateau: the biggest Lake Paravani, Khanchali, Bugdasheni, Kartsakhi, Madatapa and Sulda lakes.
+Javakheti National Park was established in 2011 between Akhalkalaki and Ninotsminda municipalities, Samtskhe-Javakheti region, Georgia, along the border with Armenia and Turkey.
+It is a mountain grassland area distinguished with lakes, unique swamps, subalpine and alpine meadows.
+The park occupies 16,209 hectares, which harbors unique volcanic mountains, grassland steppe, sub alpine meadows and lakes on the Javakheti Plateau: the biggest Lake ParaVani, Khanchali, Bugdasheni, Kartsakhi, Madatapa and Sulda lakes.

 The highest point of Javakheti is Mount Great Abuli, with a height of 3,300 meters above sea level.
 Javakheti upland is considered to be the coldest places among settlements, characterized by the dry continental climate, while the average annual temperature is quite low.

 The Visitor Center project was successfully implemented by the Georgian National Museum (GNM) and officially opened at the Javakheti National Park on July 30, 2015.
 It is an educational center, that aims to inform the visitors about the uniqueness of the nature and raises awareness towards the ecological responsibility.

 While visiting Javakheti region you can see following historic-cultural monuments:

 Akhalkalaki Local Museum– Many ancient calendars that are made of bronze are stored in the museum

 Akhalkalaki fortress remains (11th .) – located near Akhalkalaki town.